quasarframework/quasar/docs/src/pages/vue-components/scroll-area.md

 The QScrollArea component offers a neat way of customizing the scrollbars by encapsulating your content.
 Think of it as a DOM element which has `overflow: auto`, but with your own custom styled scrollbar instead of browser's default one and a few nice features on top.

 This is especially useful for desktop as scrollbars are hidden on a mobile device.
-When on a mobile device, QScrollArea simply wraps the content in a `<div>` configured for default browser scrolling -- so no QScrollArea features apply on such devices.
+When on a mobile device, QScrollArea simply wraps the content in a `<div>` configured for default mobile browser scrolling -- so no QScrollArea features apply on such devices.
+However, if configured with `force-on-mobile` prop, then QScrollArea will work just as on desktops, but it won't have inertial scrolling.

 ## Installation